How to Help a Grieving Friend

 You can also help a grieving friend by offering concrete help.
 Think about what could be useful.
 It could include taking their car for a wash, cooking meals, picking up groceries or looking after pets or children.
 Let others know how they can be helpful too.
 Organize a meal train with a group or offer other suggestions if other friends aren’t sure what to do.

 Continue to be there for your friend even after the cards and flowers have stopped arriving, especially on special days.
 Let your friend know that you’re thinking of them and support them.
 Even if your friend doesn’t seem like they are still grieving on the outside, they could still be experiencing pain and sadness.
 Your love and care will be more important than ever and will help them find solace.
 Solace Cremation is here to offer support.
-Our care team is available 24/7.
+Families can call us 24/7 to request services.

 Photo by Kasia Wanner